clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

     available for the audience to choose which one they wish to join.
     - This requires additional configuration after import to set up the items and rooms within the imported exhibition.
+    - You should use the Midspace Content Management interface to find each item in the exhibition and, for each item, click the button to create a Discussion Room.
     - Note: The functionality of this mode is subject to change.
 Please discuss with our support team prior to using this mode.
   - **Networking:** Randomised one-to-one or group "shuffle" networking.